 Young Leadership Spotlight: Neil St. ClairJanuary 28, 2020 at 3:14 am

 My last name might confuse you, but I am, in fact, an American Jew through my mother.
 My mother’s maiden name is Robin and she was born and raised in Pittsburgh a few generations after our ancestors fled the pogroms of Czarist Russia.
 And my father came from an Episcopalian background.
 There was little religion in our home in New Jersey despite maintaining cultural connections to Judaism by going to the JCC and celebrating Passover and Hanukkah.
-As a young adult, I became eager for my mom’s guidance when I started my professional career and was public-facing as a journalist.
+As a young adult, I became eager for my family’s guidance when I started my professional career and was public-facing as a journalist.

 I was 32 when I learned that Birthright Israel was open to me.
 This came at the right time in my life.
 I was married with a young daughter and at the time, we were expecting our second child.
 My daughter began asking questions when we encountered anyone who was visibly Jewish and all the while the strong sense of connection to my heritage had not dissipated.
 I always felt a connection for Israel.
 When I ran for political office, I was a strong proponent of Israel publicly.
 I found myself asking why I felt this way.
 What does this connection to my heritage mean?
 Am I Jewish enough?

 My wife supported this personal journey for me, as she encouraged me to claim my birthright while she was home with our family.
 I left for my Birthright Israel trip looking to explore this connection for what it meant to me personally and for our growing family.

 My group was almost entirely Jews like me: they came from homes with one Jewish parent.
 And many of them had interests in the arts, so the days were filled with music and jam bands as we explored different aspects of our Jewish identity.
 I kept asking questions.